rackerlabs/support-how-to/content/general/dns-basics.md

 top-level domain name server that is responsible for **.com** addresses.
 The root server has a stored record for the **.com** top-level domain server that is responsible for those domains.

-#### Top-level domain (TLD) servers
+#### Top-level domain servers

-These servers are the highest level of the hierarchy, They are responsible for top-level domains and contain information regarding second-level domain name servers.
+Top-level domain (TLD) servers are the highest level of the hierarchy.
+They are responsible for top-level domains and contain information regarding second-level domain name servers.
 In the previous example, a TLD server handles the request for "www.rackspace.com" from the root server and finds the IP address of the second-level domain server that is responsible for additional information for **rackspace.com**.

 ####  Authoritative name server